tao-guo/blog/_posts/2017-07-09-what-is-math.md

 Mathematics is from "counting" and "measurement of land" two production activities, which formed the algebra and geometry as the two pillars.
 Western mathematics focuses on the development of geometry, and the use of Euclid's axiomatic and logical derivation, not only promoted the development of mathematics, but also profoundly affected the other natural sciences.

 For many abstract mathematical concepts, the geometric sense of understanding is more intuitive, such as the commutative real multiplication can be understood as geometric rectangular area unchanged.
 In some systems, element operations are not necessarily commutative, such as in "groups".
 Algebra and geometry correspond to two abstract concepts: time and space, which belong to different regions of the brain.
-Many great mathematicians use geometry to help themselves quickly grasp the core concepts of mathematics, such as VI Arnold (1937-2010), who proved that Hilbert's thirteenth question at 19, [on mathematics education] (https://book. douban.com/subject/3202119/discussion/1364384/).
+Many great mathematicians use geometry to help themselves quickly grasp the core concepts of mathematics, such as VI Arnold (1937-2010), who proved that Hilbert's thirteenth question at 19: [On teaching mathematics 1997](https://www.uni-muenster.de/Physik.TP/~munsteg/arnold.html).

 In recent years, with the development of computers, geometric graphics can be more easily displayed.
-Stanford Math graduate [3blue1brown] (http://www.3blue1brown.com/about/) just used graphical intuitive to explain the "[the essence of calculus] (http://space.bilibili.com/88461692/#!/channel/detail?cid=13407)" and "[linear algebra](http://space.bilibili.com/88461692/#!/channel/detail?cid=94502)" and a serie of courses, which is a great learning material.
+Stanford Math graduate [3blue1brown] (http://www.3blue1brown.com/about/) just used graphical intuitive to explain the "[Essence of calculus](https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr)" and "[Essence of linear algebra](http://space.bilibili.com/88461692/#!/channel/detail?cid=94502)" and a serie of courses, which is a great learning material.
 And even as highly abstract group theory/modern algebra, Professor Macauley just explained in a graphical way on youtube: [Visual Group Theory](http://www.math.clemson.edu/~macaule/classes/m17_math4120/index.html).

 In history algebra and geometric developed seperately and they usually have different theories, but Klein unified all geometries into algebra group theory in 20th centry, in the higher level of a unified abstraction.
 The book "the history of algebra" also covers the development of geometric trends.
 The author summarizes the three stages of algebra in the book: